panbak/QR-Scan-and-Request/README.md

 # QR-Scan-Request
 A QRcode scanner with intergrated API request, implemented with electron and Instascan.

+Main purpose of this project is to scan a student ID and post the ID number to an API.

 # Install
 1. Clone this repository or download zip
 2. run `npm install`